 Yoga classes Chiang Mai

-we offer Vinayasa yoga which is a faster paced dynamic style designed to get your heart pumping and body sweating, and at the other side of the spectrum we have our yin yoga/Restorative classes to take you on a slow journey of deep release through mind and body. another popular style is the more traditional Hatha yoga classes which are slower paced with a very strong emphasis on alignment and breathing.
+We offer Vinayasa yoga, which is a faster paced dynamic style designed to get your heart pumping and body sweating.
+At the other side of the spectrum we have our yin yoga/Restorative classes to take you on a slow journey of deep release through mind and body.
+Another popular style are the more traditional Hatha yoga classes which are slower paced with a very strong emphasis on alignment and breathing.

-our yoga classes run for 1.5 hours which at first may seem like quite a long class, but it is in fact the perfect amount of time needed for a teacher to guide you through a wide variety of poses, sequences and stretches to open certain parts of the physical and energetic bodies with out having to rush to squeeze everything in. it also allows time to begin and finish the class with a gentle meditation or awareness exercise to improve your own awareness and your overall yoga experience.
+our yoga classes run for 1.5 hours which may seem like a long class, but it is in fact the preferred amount of time needed for a teacher to guide you through a wide variety of poses and sequences to open certain parts of the physical and energetic bodies, without having to rush to squeeze everything in. it also allows time to begin and finish the class with a gentle meditation or awareness exercise to improve your own awareness and your overall yoga experience.

 Correct Alignment in Asana

 During our yoga classes we place a large emphasis on body Alignment though asana and correct breathing.